RishavMishraRM/Customer_propensity_to_purchase/README.md

 1.Which of these interactiuons effect a users likelyhood to purchase?
 2.Can we score visitors from yesterday who did not purchase, to see who the most valauve prospects are?

+Attached Training Data Link and added data link of kaggle